MTemperville/SVJedi-Tag/README.md

 # SVJedi-Tag
 [![License](http://img.shields.io/:license-affero-blue.svg)](http://www.gnu.org/licenses/agpl-3.0.en.html)

-SVJedi-Tag is a tool for genotyping inversions using linked-reads data.
-It is based on the creation of a graph from a reference genome and a VCF file containing the inversions to be genotyped.
-VG giraffe is then used to map reads onto the graph in order to analyse barcode signals specific to linked-reads and predict genotypes.
+SVJedi-Tag is a tool for genotyping inversions using linked-read data.
+It is based on the analysis of the distribution of barcode signals on either sides of inversion breakpoints, with inversions being represented in a variation graph.
+The variation graph is built from a reference genome and a VCF file containing the inversions to be genotyped.
+VG giraffe is then used to map the sample reads onto the graph.
+Then, for each inversion, SVJedi-Tag analyzes the barcode signals of reads aligned on each side of the inversion breakpoints to estimate its allelic ratio and predict its genotype.

 ---